Nausicaa68/DNA-translator/README.md

 This program offers you several possibilities:
 - You can visualize a counter giving the number of nucleobases A, T, G and C.
 - You can generate a random DNA strand of the length you want
-- You can read a fasta file
+- You can read a fasta file (try it with the "test.fasta" file)
 - You can use the reverse and complement features on the DNA strand
 - You can visualize the amino acid chain with a phase of 0, 1 or 2.
 - You can visualize the amino acid chain with the conventional codes of 1 or 3 letters.